We’re here for you.

 - Appointments will be managed to allow for non-contact between groups of clients.

-- Please do not come into our office if you currently have symptoms of any illness or have been sick recently.
+- Please do not come into our office if you currently have symptoms of any illness, have been sick recently, or have had a positive test for Covid-19 in the last 14 days.

 You may see other changes when it is time for your appointment.
 We made these changes to help protect our clients and staff.
 We value your trust and loyalty and look forward to welcoming our clients back.